Note: this blog is a continuation of my last blog: Overcoming OCD…how it all began.

 My last blog featured Rohan* who had a debilitating nighttime fear of someone breaking into his house and taking him away.
 Rohan had been unable to sleep in his own room for the past five years, and he had developed a collection of nighttime rituals to try to manage his fears.

 I’m picking up his story about six months into our weekly sessions.
-Rohan had finished almost all of the adventures in the Quest for Self-Compassion workbooks, and he had developed a foundation in resilience habits.
+Rohan had finished almost all of the adventures in the Mindfulness and Self-Compassion Workbooks for Kids, and he had developed a foundation in resilience habits.
 At this point, I invited him to be curious about his nighttime fears and rituals and their possible connection with Obsessive Compulsive Disorder.

 Because I am familiar with Obsessive Compulsive Disorder (it runs in my family), I recognized that Rohan’s obsessions had similarities with those of children who experience OCD.